 You now have a complete system for generating, nurturing, and understanding your leads.
 The question is, how can you make this process more efficient?

 Here’s how you can get the best use out of LinkedIn to reach more potential clients by harnessing automation.

 Although there are some sources that warn against using too much automation, as long as it is used correctly LinkedIn automation can be a powerful tool for you, your business and brand.

 I highly recommend automating repetitive tasks like profile visits and connect requests.
 Time is limited, and you should not be wasting time running Linkedin engagements that do not require a human touch.
 Instead, you should be focusing your attention on creating good content or messaging leads, which by the way we think is the best way to do discovery call in the messaging era.

 If you want more contextual insights on your prospects, we recommend checking out Crystal.
 This platform uses several data-points to show you how a contact prefers to communicate:

 It also integrates with Gmail, helping you write more effective emails based on a prospect’s personality type.
 This helps you create messaging that resonates with each contact on an individual level.

 If you sell software, then you should check out Datanyze.
 It lets you know when a target account stops using a competitor’s product or solution.
 Meaning you can reach out to them and strike while the iron is hot.

 Building an effective social selling system is all about adding value up front.
-Create excellent content and position yourself on LinkedIn as an expert.
+Creating excellent content and positioning yourself on LinkedIn as an expert.
 This makes outreach far more effective.